csc-training/hpc-python/docs/mooc/numerical-computing/creating-and-accessing.md

 point type for all elements.

 The first argument of `array()` is the data for the array.
-It can be a single list (or tuple), or a nested list of uniformly sized lists that mimicks a multi-dimensional array.
+It can be a single list (or tuple), or a nested list of uniformly sized lists that mimics a multi-dimensional array.

 The second argument of `array()` is the datatype to be used for the array.
 It